What does a Environmental Manager do?

 How to become a Environmental Manager?

-- Obtain a relevant degree: Start with a bachelor's degree in environmental science, engineering, or a related field.
+First, gain a solid educational foundation.
+Most employers seek candidates with a bachelor’s degree in environmental science, engineering, or a related field.
+This education provides the necessary knowledge about environmental laws and practices.

 How long does it take to become a Environmental Manager?